rsokl/noggin/docs/source/workflow.rst

         return np.exp(-x / 5), 1 / (1 + np.exp(-x))

-Noggin's operation is centered around metrics: the various measurements that we want to record and perhaps visualize.
+Noggin's operation is centered around metrics: the various measurements that we want to record and visualize.
 Here, we will be interested in measuring the *accuracy* of our model - on both training data and validation data - along with the training *loss*.
 In general, we can work with any variety and number of metrics in Noggin; a metric boils down to being any scalar value.

-Let's create a live-plot for these two metrics; the resulting empty plot pane will automatically get updated as we proceed to make measurements during our experiment.
+Let's create a live-plot for these two metrics; the resulting empty plot pane will automatically update as we proceed to make measurements during our experiment.
 In order to permit live-plotting in a Jupyter notebook, we need to enable the appropriate plotting backend: this is done by invoking the 'cell-magic' ``%matplotlib notebook`` (Note: one typically has to run this command twice before it will take effect - this seems to be a minor bug in Jupyter).

 .. code:: python